-Women, Infants and Children (WIC) Program.
-Children who are under age 5 are required to obtain enteral products from the WIC Program.
+Women, Infants, and Children (WIC) Program: Children who are under age 5 are required to obtain enteral products from the WIC Program.
 Coverage is limited to specific approved enteral products designated on the WIC preferred list.
-If this is not possible, the following signed and dated written notification from WIC is required:
+If this is not possible, signed and dated written documentation from WIC is required indicating ANY of the following:

-- 1. WIC coverage unavailable OR inadequate to meet needs for growth; AND - 2.
-The requested product is not available through the WIC program AND the following documentation: - A statement from WIC on the amount and type of formula or supplements provided per month; OR Documentation of medical need for alternative products (not available from WIC); AND - Nutritional need is the amount of formula to establish or maintain an appropriate weight for age and sex exceeds the allowable amount from WIC.
+- 1. WIC coverage unavailable OR inadequate to meet needs for growth - 2.
+Documented medical need for alternative products not available through WIC, accompanied by a statement from WIC on the current amount and type of formula or supplements provided per month - 3.
+Documentation that the nutritional need (the amount of formula to establish or maintain an appropriate weight for age and sex) exceeds the allowable amount from WIC